Have you heard of a Montessori phonics box for the Korean alphabet?

 In order to find appropriate mini objects to go with each box, we used our Bilingual Korean-English picture dictionary as a reference.

-This Korean dictionary has real photographs, making it ideal for learning new Korean words and useful for playing i-Spy.
+This Korean picture dictionary has real photographs, making it ideal for learning new Korean words and useful for playing i-Spy.

 As you can see, the large font is also easy to read!